RaysOfTheSun/Binary-Search-Tree-Implementation/README.md

-# Binary-Search-Tree-Implementation
+# Data Structures
-A simple implementation of a Binary Search Tree data structure using python
+A repository that contains simple implementations of data structures using Python.